heh9/rollotf/README.md

   # Or provide a script file instead of the exec, it must be executable,
   # have a shebang and be present in the root folder
   script: health.py
-  # Intial delay after finishing an apply and before starting the checks
+  # Initial delay after finishing an apply and before starting the checks
   delay: 5m
   # How much to wait between healthchecks
   period: 15s